Chilton County clash creeps toward Alabama Supreme Court - NewsBreak

 Chilton County Schools Superintendent Jason Griffin has filed a petition in the Alabama Supreme Court, asking the state’s highest judicial body to order a local judge to dismiss a lawsuit against him.
 The judge had ruled against Griffin last month, allowing the suit to move forward.

-The lawsuit, filed by two school system employees, claims Griffin illegally demanded that the employees pay the system thousands of dollars to correct past payroll errors.Two Auburn suspects arrested on felony warrants for burglary and theft
+The lawsuit, filed by two school system employees, claims Griffin illegally demanded that the employees pay the system thousands of dollars to correct past payroll errors.Slavery’s ghost haunts Alabama cotton gin factory’s transformation

 Christie Payne, a lunchroom manager at Verbena High School represented in the lawsuit, was told she owed $23,465.40 dating back to the 2016-17 school year.